- 23 rooms in Hadspen House + 17 at the Farmyard

 The treatments we had were superb.
 The therapists had a real talent and their touch was magical from the moment you sat down.
 There were lots of little touches which I’ll let you discover.
 I really really loved it.

-The food was light and tasty and doing a great job at the concept of farm to table.
+For diner, you of course have to try the Botanist.
+The Newt menu offers light and tasty food based of course on the concept of farm to table.
 Heckfield Place had the same concept but it felt more like they had forgotten the journey between the farm and the table and dumped vegetables in front of us.
 Here vegetables were treated differently and you wanted to try several of them.

-The desert is absolutely superb.
+During our first stay, the desert was absolutely superb.
 The pastry chef is clearly a talent.
 Do try the apple toffee pudding which Mr Big had twice during our stay.
 I had a chocolate desert which was full of flavours as well.

 Other things to know about the Newt in Somerset